RohinSequeira/EVA6_Session4_Backpropagation_and_Architectural_Basics/Backpropagation/README.md

 ![image](https://user-images.githubusercontent.com/65554220/119844436-0d6f6a00-bf26-11eb-9fad-986fccb1099e.png)

 Below image shows the effect of learning rates on convergence.
-As the learning rate is increased the convergence becomes faster.
-As the learning rate increase, there will be a point where loss stops decreasing and starts increasing.
+**As the learning rate is increased the convergence becomes faster**.
+As the learning rate increases, there will be a point where loss stops decreasing and starts increasing.
-We should select learning rate such that the losses are minimized and converge at global minima faster.
+We should select learning rate such that the losses are minimized and converge at global minima faster, without overshooting.
-In this example, we do not have any very high learning rate.
-Learning rate of 0.1 is too low in this case whereas 2 is a very good learning rate from the curves.
+In this example, we do not have a very high learning rate.
+Learning rate of 0.1 is too low in this case whereas 2 is a very good learning rate, as observed from the graphs.

 ![learning rate](https://user-images.githubusercontent.com/65554220/119846043-6a1f5480-bf27-11eb-8487-4cf95a00d3d8.JPG)